-Over 500 schools across the country take part in ‘mini Paralympic’ multi-sport competitions for secondary or primary school children, along with dedicated football, boccia and swimming programmes.
-Panathlon has in the last few years trained thousands of young leaders (1,590 in 2016) aged 14-19, who act as sports officials for Panathlon competitions.
-If you are new to Panathlon, please take a look at our latest video (at the bottom of the page) to get a flavour of what we are all about.
+Over 800 schools across the country take part in ‘mini Paralympic’ multi-sport competitions for secondary or primary school children, along with dedicated football, boccia and swimming programmes.
+Panathlon has in the last few years trained thousands of young leaders (2,190 in 2017) aged 14-19, who act as sports officials for Panathlon competitions.
+If you are new to Panathlon, please take a look at the video (at the bottom of the page) to get a flavour of what we are all about.

 All the latest results, competition dates and training dates.

 |Thursday 28th||London||Northolt Leisure Centre||Conference - West London|

 |Tuesday 19th||Birmingham||Touchbase Pears Selly Oak, Birmingham||SENSE Multi-Sport Coaching|